 Lots of artists keep finding their way over here.
 A group of tap dancers came in before their show at the Cowles Center and I continue to see people from the Opera, the Guthrie and just about anyone interested in the arts.
-I am always surprised by those collecting prints and fine art and that they like to talk about their latest finds.
-The Ed Sheeran tour called and had me over to US Bank Stadium on Saturday before the show so that I could give Ed and the crew a tune up.
+I am always surprised by print and painting collectors who like to talk about their latest finds.
+The Ed Sheeran tour called and had me over to US Bank Stadium so that I d give Ed and the crew a tune up.
 I have cordless tools and make house calls like this whenever necessary.
 It is fun to get out of the shop!

 The Seward Neighborhood book is out, after seven years of hard work by a team of locals and tremendous support from the Special Collections Dept. at Henn.
 Cty.
 Library and the Minn.
 Historical Society.